So you or someone you love has been accepted to college. Congratulations! Now it's time to decide how to pay for it.

 Experts generally recommend consumers stick with the federal loan program rather than going the private route because the government provides more opportunities for relief if borrowers end up struggling with repayment.
-Federal student loans may also have lower interest rates than private student loans, and they're available regardless of your financial standing or credit history.
+Federal student loans may also have lower interest rates than private student loans, and they're more accessible, too.

 Types of federal student loans

 Direct subsidized loans are for undergraduate students who demonstrate financial need.
 One notable quirk is that the federal government pays the interest on these loans while you're enrolled in college and during a six-month grace period after you graduate.

 Other types of federal student loans include direct unsubsidized loans and direct PLUS loans.

 Unsubsidized loans are an option for undergraduates as well as graduate students and professional students.
 These loans don't require financial need, but you're on the hook for the interest as soon as you take out a loan.
 Direct PLUS loans include loans for graduate students, as well as parent PLUS loans, which can be used to pay costs for a child enrolled in an undergraduate program.